Ulaan Ovoo (Coal Mongolia)

 • Secured railway loading capacity through Mongolia’s Sukhbaatar Railroad station

-Ulaan Ovoo Coal Resource::
+Ulaan Ovoo Coal Resource:

 Coal (Tonnes)